bagwaa/oldrusty/content/p/ownership-and-lifetimes.md

 Another way to say it, Lifetimes enforce a piece of memory is still valid for a reference.

-Sometimes we may need to tweak the lifetime of a piece of borrowed data when storing it in a struct or enum or maybe when returning borrowed data from functions.
+Sometimes we may need to tweak the lifetime of a piece of borrowed data when storing it in a struct, enum or maybe when returning borrowed data from a function.

 ```rust
 fn main() {